markphip/devops/guide/ADVANCED-JENKINS.md

 directive.

-I will walk through the configuration of this pipeline shortly, but it works similar to the one we created for building our application before, except we will not use the Jenkins Build directive in the pipeline, and will instead use some directives to create the package and put it into the first phase.
+I will walk through the configuration of this pipeline shortly, but it works similar to the one we created for building our application in the main example, except we will not use the Jenkins Build action in the pipeline, and will instead use actions to create the package and put it into the first phase.

 In our Jenkins job configuration, we will use a Continuum plugin to call API in Continuum to run the pipeline when the Jenkins build job runs.
 In other